 This ad first appeared in Country Life in 1920.
 Santa had been a Murad favorite from before WWI.
 Check out these vintage Christmas decorations that might be worth money today.

 A bubbly Christmas

 National Geographic, 1954: Coca-Cola Co.’s red-faced, jolly Santa was conceived by illustrator Haddon Sundblom.

 Better Homes & Gardens, 1972: Santa pitches the Life Savers Sweet Story Book as a last-minute “life saver.”
 Take a look at these photos showing what Christmas used to look like back in the day.
 If the presents Santa brings aren’t enough fun for the whole family, try playing these Christmas games.

 Family Circle, 1962: Colgate’s Soaky Santa bath suds was a popular stocking stuffer.
-And if these old Christmas ads are making you feel nostalgic, wait until you see these vintage photos of what Christmas shopping used to look like.
 Throw Christmas back in time by making your own decorations and garlands.

 Reader’s Digest, 1966: Santa gets glasses.
 While we’re on the subject of Christmas history, find out where 10 of your favorite Christmas traditions came from.

 Reminisce, 1950: Even Santa was used to sell cigarettes back in the ’50s.
 Check out more rare, vintage photos of what life was like in the ’50s.